What is the Black-Eyed Susan Book Award?

 The Black-Eyed Susan Book Award is a children’s choice award for the state of Maryland.
 Each year since 1992, the Black-Eyed Susan Book Award has been given to authors and/or illustrators of outstanding books chosen for the award by Maryland students.
 The award seeks to promote literacy and lifelong reading habits by encouraging students to read quality, contemporary literature.

 Reading committees of school and public librarians, and other interested members of the Maryland Association of School Librarians (MASL), meet to determine which books will be nominated and placed on student reading lists.
-There are five different reading lists: Picture Books, books for students in Grades 4-6, books for students in Grades 6-9, graphic novels for students in Grades 4-6, and books for High School students.
+There are six different reading lists: Picture Books, fiction/nonfiction for students in Grades 4-6, Grades 6-9, and High School and Graphic Novels for students in Grades 4-6 and 6-9.
 The nominated books are expected to be outstanding books that broaden the human experience and provide students with new insights into their own lives.
 Books may be suggested for consideration by students, teachers, parents, or other interested readers.

 Following are some of the criteria which are used in determining the nominated books: